Asimov-Chuang/DeepHalo/Unm8-2.md

 We sincerely appreciate your recognition of our modeling problem, methodological soundness, real-world validation, and thoughtful baseline selection.

-To address the concerns on novelty and interpretability, we provide detailed point-wise responses below.
+To address the concerns, we provide detailed point-wise responses below.

 (FETA: NN architecture not scalable to model high-order interactions.
 A high-dimensional tensor is needed.
 FATE: Entangle.
 No explicit control over the order it can represent.